 We are the ONLY company that has a kit to aid in lower piston skirt support.

 When you hear that all these aftermarket kits have a tighter tolerance than the OEM.. it is simply NOT true!

 The truth is that the OEM piston's tolerances are in spec, they just don't stay there.

 Our custom pistons HOLD their tolerances..
-Can't say that for many of the other kits.
 AGAIN..
 Visual inspection will tell you NOTHING about the size of your piston.

 The piston kits we offer (some call a fix kit.. we do not) are the highest quality piston on the market today..
 They are designed with hard anodizing on the ring lands, pin boss and crown underside AND custom coating on the crown.

 Installation of ANY of our pistons will allow ANY Polaris CFI engine to reach a higher potential.
 THESE pistons address many issues associated with the OEM design (Balance, weight, ring location to name a few)..

 "FIX KITS" Or other "Clever" marketed named Kits

 These are very clever marketing terms to impose the "idea" that by installing these kits that the engine is "fixed" and will no longer be prone to failure.

 This can be very misleading!